vahid2510/Book/README.md

 # Mechanical_Engineering_python

 **Mechanical_Engineering_python** is a Python package designed to help mechanical engineering students learn Python programming through interactive Jupyter notebooks.
-Once installed, it allows you to run bundled course notebooks directly from the command line.
+Once installed, it allows you to run bundled course notebooks directly from the command line.written by vahid ahmadi khorami.

 ---